tuanhungvu/tuanhungvu.github.io/_pages/about.md

 * Available master/PhD internship positions at valeo.ai.
 Contact me at tuan-hung[dot]vu[at]valeo[dot]com

+* **NEW** 6/2019: keynote talk at ULAD - 1st workshop on Unsupervised Learning for Automated Driving - at IV 2019

 * **NEW** The [DADA](https://arxiv.org/abs/1904.01886) technical report of unsupervised domain adaptation is online

 * **NEW** Our paper [ADVENT](https://arxiv.org/abs/1811.12833) is accepted to CVPR'19 as an **Oral** presentation.